Pacific Northwest Attic Baffle Installation

 Attic Airflow Protection

-Better Insulation Performance
+Improved Insulation Performance

 Better Ventilation and Airflow Protection

-• Helps prevent insulation from blocking soffit vents
+• Prevents insulation from covering soffit vents

-• Supports continuous airflow along the roofline
+• Supports airflow along the roofline

 Moisture-Sensitive Attic Strategy

-Signs You May Need Attic Baffles
+Signs Your Home Needs Attic Baffles

 Blocked Soffit Vents

-Condensation Concerns
+Condensation

-Where Baffles Are Installed in the Attic
+Where to Install Baffles in the Attic

 Location What It Does Best Fit Main Watch-Out